wp-plugins/radio-station/readme.txt

 If you are a WordPress developer interested in contributing to this plugin, please follow plugin development on Github: <a href="https://github.com/netmix/radio-station">https://github.com/netmix/radio-station</a>.

-You may also submit feature requests here: <a href="https://github.com/netmix/radio-station/issues">https://github.com/netmix/radio-station/issues<a/>
+You may also submit bugs and feature requests here: <a href="https://github.com/netmix/radio-station/issues">https://github.com/netmix/radio-station/issues<a/>

-We are actively seeking radio station partners and donations to fund further development of the free, open source version of this plugin at: <a href="https://netmix.co/donate">https://netmix.co/donate</a>.
+We are actively seeking radio station partners and donations to fund further development of the free, open source version of this plugin at: <a href="https://www.patreon.com/radiostation">https://www.patreon.com/radiostation</a>.

-Please give 24-48 hours to answer support questions, which will be handled in the Wordpress Support Forums for this free version of the plugin here: <a href="https://wordpress.org/support/plugin/radio-station/">https://wordpress.org/support/plugin/radio-station/</a>
+For plugin support, please give 24-48 hours to answer support questions, which will be handled in the Wordpress Support Forums for this free version of the plugin here: <a href="https://wordpress.org/support/plugin/radio-station/">https://wordpress.org/support/plugin/radio-station/</a>

 == Installation ==